 - Vandalism – a huge problem for empty houses and buildings

-- Squatting – another major issue for buildings which are completely empty
+- Squatting – another major issue for buildings that are completely empty

-- Building damage – this is damage which is deliberately inflicted on a structure
+- Building damage – this is damage that is deliberately inflicted on a structure

 Other types of property which could be classed as unoccupied include second homes, such as holiday homes, rental properties which have laid empty for a period of time and of course unoccupied commercial property.

-As mentioned earlier, the purpose of this article is to focus on properties which are not yet lived in.
-For example, you may have purchased a completely derelict property for sale or found an empty building such as a farm building, stone barn, disused church or some other kind of structure which you intend to renovate and turn into your family home.
-What this means in reality is you own a building which may be partially constructed and may contain valuable building materials, tools and other items.
+As mentioned earlier, the purpose of this article is to focus on properties that are not yet lived in.
+For example, you may have purchased a completely derelict property for sale or found an empty property such as a farm building, stone barn, disused church building or some other kind of structure that you intend to renovate and turn into your family home.
+What this means, in reality, is you own a building that may be partially constructed and may contain valuable building materials, tools and other items.